elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 to stressing the laptop for hours per day without a CPU limit.
 Currently, I have the CPU limited to 90% to prevent high temperatures.
 The CPU itself is not a pentium so that's another plus, although it is a mobile i5.
 Build quality is amazing.
 The laptop has no plastic and the trackpad is not trash.
-The only knicks present are on the sharp edges of the laptop lid, most likely due to letting other people touch or move your laptop.
+The only nicks present are on the sharp edges of the laptop lid, most likely due to letting other people touch or move your laptop.
 Pro-tip: never let anyone touch your laptop.
 You'd think moving a laptop would be done carefully by everyone, but no.